CCRRX/dnsmasq-dhcp-push/README.md

 `dhcp-script=/var/dnsmasq/push.sh` <br>
 IF youre running a OpenWRT Router, login via SSH and edit the /etc/config/dhcp and add under the "config dnsmasq" line this:<br>
 `option dhcp-script '/var/dnsmasq/push.sh'`<br>
-3: Uploade the script and dont forget to fill in our keys!<br>
+3: Uploade the script and dont forget to fill in your keys!<br>
 `vi /var/dnsmasq/push.sh`<br>
 (maybe you need to create the folder dnsmasq at var!)<br>
 4: Make it executable:<br>